 Registration of Enduring Powers of Attorney

-If you know someone who is starting to lose the mental capacity to handle their own affairs but they have an Enduring Power of Attorney (EPA) in place, then it is probably time to register it.
-We will guide you through this sometimes distressing process, allowing you the time to concentrate on the issues that matter.
+Do you know someone who is starting to lose their mental capacity to handle their own affairs but have an Enduring Power of Attorney in place?
+Now is the time to register it.
+Our team can guide you through this process.

 Grants of Probate